-PHI 131† Introduction to Philosophy Three credit hours
+PHI 131 Introduction to Philosophy Three credit hours

 A course introducing the student to the reading and doing of philosophy.
 Discussion of methods of philosophical inquiry and representative philosophical concepts.
+(Satisfies the Humanities group in the Liberal Studies program.)

-PHI 233† Practical Logic
+PHI 233 Practical Logic Three credit hours